francoismartineau/pipe_test/README.md

 Toggle the macro USE_ECHO_AND_CAT to:

-	1. make a pipe from echo to pipe
+	1. make a pipe from echo to cat

 	0.      "      from write to read functions